inno-devops-labs/F23-core-course-labs/app_python/README.md

 To run tests:
 `$ python3 -m unittest app_test.Test`

+### Visits counter
+Application counts the number it was visited in visits file.
+In /monitoring/docker-compose.yml this visits file was mounted into /monitoring/visits for consistent logging

 ### CI Workflow
 On each push, CI workflow is triggered.
 It installs dependencies, runs linter, tests the application, builds and pushes docker image to dockerhub.